markopreradovic/Multithreaded-HTTP-Server/README.md

 # Multithreaded HTTP Server in C

-A high-performance, production-oriented HTTP/1.1 server written in C from scratch, featuring a thread pool, LRU mmap-based file cache, epoll-driven I/O, CGI script execution, INI configuration, and a real-time metrics system.
-Built without any external HTTP libraries — every component is implemented at the systems level.
+A high-performance, production-oriented HTTP/1.1 server written in C from scratch, featuring a thread pool with configurable worker count, an LRU file cache backed by `mmap` for zero-copy serving, an `epoll`-driven event loop for scalable connection handling, CGI/1.1 script execution via process forking, INI-based runtime configuration with live reload, and a real-time metrics system with latency percentile tracking.
+Every component — from the TCP socket and HTTP parser to the cache eviction policy and thread synchronization — is implemented at the systems level without any external networking or HTTP libraries.

 ---